The Shanghai Free Trade Zone, one year after

 Although the restrictions have been gradually eased, there remains significant uncertainty in terms of the degree of regulation from authorities as well as local interpretation of the laws governing the Free Trade Zone.
 In this sense, it would be more effective for potential investors to seek the guidance of professionals with deep specialization in the Chinese market.

-Vistra is a global independent provider of corporate services, trust, fiduciary and fund administration services, with more than 30 offices in 22 jurisdictions.
-With offices in Shanghai, Beijing, Guangzhou, Shenzhen and Hong Kong in addition to New York and San Francisco, Vistra China assists a portfolio of US clients with a full corporate offering including company formation, secretarial services, market entry advisory, bookkeeping/ accounting, tax compliance services, HR admin and Payroll. http://vistra.com/
+Vistra’s specialist colleagues provide tailored trust, fiduciary, fund and corporate services.
+We work in close partnership with our clients, to maximise what is possible in international business.
+As part of the Vistra Group, we employ over 1,300 professionals across 35 countries.
+With offices in Shanghai, Beijing, Guangzhou, Shenzhen and Hong Kong, in addition to New York and San Francisco, Vistra China assists a portfolio of US clients with a full corporate offering including company formation, secretarial services, market entry advisory, bookkeeping/accounting, tax compliance services, HR admin and payroll. http://vistra.com/